IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Reduced health of Overseen Heads

+-Updated Shadowspirit's Eye to alpha upgrade the compass to do the alch-like NPC of detecting rare creatures accross the map (Pheathon is marked as rare), Shadowspirit's Eye can no longer block Potion Sickness

+-Soul Jars were moved later in Draken's shop (1250 Max Expertise), and cost a bit more

+-Added the Polarity Halberd; combo and ranged-laser focused melee weapon somewhat akin to the Sky Dragon's Fury

+-Various rebalances to the Skylight

+-Fixed a critical mistake in the BoostDamage that caused melee to have low crit chance (such as when you wore tf2 emblems)

+-Soul Jars now (again) require enemies to be at 10% or lower max health to capture essence

+-Worm/shared HP enemies now resist 90% damage over time

+-Split Demon Steppers and Luminary Wings apart, may revert this!
+Let me know how you feel about it!

+-Plasma Cells now stack to 20

+-Removed WIP Hellion Checkpoints (code for them is still present)

+-Fixed Census support and updated the descriptions a bit

+-Added 1.4-style relics; they are awarded for no-hitting bosses in expert or higher

+-Rmoved mentions of a Magatsu Manifested item as this armor set does not really need one

+-Fixed Blink Teleporting working on mounts sometimes (leading to some BS moments when you need specific movements)

+-Buffed Dies Irae Stone: now also triggers on SoC bonks

+-Added Rage Potion counterpart for Skylight

+-New changes to Wrath of Caliburn:
+-Completely reworked, is now effectively a full boss with a 'real' fight

 -New changes to Helen Hellion Weygold:
 -Removed Perma-Tyrant mode in nightmare mode for now -Nightmare mode Hellion is immune to all debuffs and knockback at the start of the fight